PrefectHQ/prefect/docs/integrations/prefect-dask/index.md

         dask_pipeline()
     ```

-Run the code and see when each task completes in the CLI or the UI.
+Run the code and check how long it takes each task to complete.

 ## Resources

-For additional examples, check out the [Usage Guide](usage_guide)!
+For additional examples, check out the [Usage Guide](/usage_guide/).
+Refer to the prefect-dask API documentation linked in the sidebar to explore all the capabilities of the prefect-dask library.

+For assistance using Dask, consult the [Dask documentation](https://docs.dask.org/en/stable/)